 Everyone focuses on something to gain an edge.
-Farmers use hunger, doctors use health, military leaders use protection, and the list goes on.
-Manipulation is simply a part of life imparting positive as well as negative features.
+Farmers use hunger; doctors use health, military leaders use protection, and so on.
+Manipulation is simply a part of life imparting positive and negative features.
 This section teaches how to recognize manipulation as it relates to euphoria.

 b.
 Media Manipulation Uses of Multiple Sensory Inputs .

 The pictures are also 60 to 80 feet in size.
 There are billions of color variations and light intensities.
 This is a massive amount of visual information received by the eyes.
 Movies have sounds that accompany the pictures.
 Movie producers/directors know how to boost and lower expectations with sounds.
 This dramatically affects the amount of emotion that can be manipulated.

-The theaters with IMAX type screens add peripheral data entering the brain.
+The theaters with IMAX-type screens add peripheral data entering the brain.
 Some theaters have seats that move or vibrate that indicate movement.

-A statistical study connecting a particular violent game as a cause to a particular criminal behavior would be difficult to conduct because of the thousands of variables involved.
+A statistical study connecting a particularly violent game as a cause to a particular criminal behavior would be difficult to conduct because of the thousands of variables involved.
 International Law compounds research efforts by prohibiting any studies that involve intentionally causing a significant disease or injury to a human.
 [Nuremberg Code 1947 and the Helsinki Declaration 1964, International Ethical Guidelines for Biomedical Research Involving Human Subjects, Universal Declaration on Bioethics and Human Rights 2003, to name a few of many laws.]

 Most people do not understand why music is so enticing.
-Studies show that animals like parrots can categorize music and associate it to a genre.
+Studies show that animals like parrots can categorize music and associate it with a genre.
 Dogs howl to certain types of music.
 Many believe that howling wolves are singing.

 Music is much broader than being a reproduction or seduction tool.
 Babies and the elderly respond positively to music unrelated to procreation.
-When people of difficult cultures are exposed to new forms music, most exhibit a pleasure response.
+When people of different cultures are exposed to new forms of music, most exhibit a pleasure response.
 Most unconsciously display a dance reflex such as foot tapping and wiggling.